coprolit/rpg-rules/tactical-activity-tracking.md

 3) Perform clean-up.

 **Hold action** - A character can set his turn on 'hold' and take it later after a specified character's turn in the same round.
+**Holding Initiative** - Sometimes a character may wish to “hold” his action, choosing to delay taking his turn to wait and see what might happen.
+On his initiative, a character may declare that he is holding his action and choose to do nothing.
+At any point before the end of the round he may choose to re-join the initiative and take his action.
 **Opportunity action** - A character set his turn on 'hold' and interrupt a specific action (opportunity action is taken just before trigger action) of another character.
 If the opportunity action is never triggered, the character's turn is lost.